-The state's highest peak, Mt Hood (11,240ft), pops into view over much of northern Oregon whenever there's a sunny day, exerting an almost magnetic tug on skiers, hikers and sightseers.
+The state's highest peak, 11,240ft Mt Hood pops into view over much of northern Oregon whenever there's a sunny day, exerting an almost magnetic tug on skiers, hikers and sightseers.
 In summer, wildflowers bloom on the mountainsides and hidden ponds shimmer in blue, making for some unforgettable hikes; in winter, downhill and cross-country skiing dominates people's minds and bodies.
-Timberline Lodge, a handsome wood gem from the 1930s, offers glorious shelter and refreshments to both guests and nonguests all year round – and can't be missed.
+Timberline Lodge, a handsome wooden gem from the 1930s, offers glorious shelter and (to guests and nonguests) refreshments all year – it shouldn't be missed.

-Mt Hood is accessible year-round on US 26 from Portland (56 miles), and from Hood River (44 miles) on Hwy 35.
+Mt Hood is accessible year-round on Hwy 26 from Portland (56 miles), and from Hood River (44 miles) on Hwy 35.
 Together with the Columbia River Hwy, these routes comprise the Mt Hood Loop, a popular scenic drive.
-Government Camp is at the pass over Mt Hood, and is the center of business on the mountain.
+Government Camp, the center of business on the mountain, is at the pass over Mt Hood.